 Former post-docs ZHAO Yu and LEI Yu brought research capacities in bottom-up emission inventories to the China Project, and their application in analyses of environmental impacts of emission trends and controls (Zhao et al. 2013a; Zhao et al. 2013b; Lei et al. 2013; Zhao et al. 2012a; Zhao et al. 2012b; Lei et al. 2011a; Lei et al. 2011b; Zhao et al. 2011a; Zhao et al. 2011b; Zhao et al. 2011c; Zhao et al. 2010).

-Zhao has also analyzed effects of emission control policies on acid precipitation in China, estimating how growth in NOx and other species could be canceling all benefits to acidification of China's aggressive and successful SO2 control policy (Zhao et al. 2009).
+Zhao additionally analyzed effects of emission control policies on acid precipitation in China, estimating how growth in NOX and other species could be canceling all benefits to acidification of China's aggressive and successful SO2 control policy (Zhao et al. 2009).
 The policy implications of these results brought news coverage in Environmental Science & Technology.
-A newer paper by Zhao et al. shows how control of particulate matter, comprised in part of neutralizing base cations, may also limit recovery from soil and ecosystem acidification (Zhao et al. 2011b).
+Another paper led by Zhao shows how control of particulate matter, comprised in part of neutralizing base cations, may also limit recovery from soil and ecosystem acidification (Zhao et al. 2011b).
 These studies emphasize the need for a multi-pollutant perspective.